CodeIntelligenceTesting/c-ares/FEATURES.md

 TCP FastOpen is supported on Linux, MacOS, and FreeBSD.
-Most other systems do not support this feature, or like on Windows require use of completion notifications to use it whereas c-ares relies on readiness notifications.
+Most other systems do not support this feature, or like on Windows require use of completion notifications to use it whereas c-ci relies on readiness notifications.

 Supported systems also need to be configured appropriately on both the client and server systems.